brookeperkins/computer-setup-script/git-for-windows-instal.md

 To get started, download <a href="http://msysgit.github.io/" target="_blank">Git for Windows</a>.
 Once you click the "download" button, you'll see a list of download options.

-Look closely at the first two filenames in the list.
-One says "32 bit", and the other says "64 bit".
-Those are the different versions for 32-bit and 64-bit Windows.
-Download the one for your system.
-If you don't know whether your version of Windows is 32- or 64-bit, <a href="http://windows.microsoft.com/en-us/windows/32-bit-and-64-bit-windows" target="_blank">find out</a>.

 Once you get it downloaded, double-click the file to open the installer.
 It will guide you through several options; the defaults are just fine, so keep on clicking "Next" until it's done.